- rivastigmine hydrogen tartrate

 Maintenance doseThe effective dose is 3 to 6 mg twice a day; to achieve maximum therapeutic benefit patients should be maintained on their highest well tolerated dose.
 The recommended maximum daily dose is 6 mg twice a day.
 Maintenance treatment can be continued for as long as a therapeutic benefit for the patient exists.
 Therefore, the clinical benefit of rivastigmine should be reassessed on a regular basis, especially for patients treated at doses less than 3 mg twice a day.
 If after 3 months of maintenance dose treatment the patient's rate of decline in dementia symptoms is not altered favourably, the treatment should be discontinued.
 Discontinuation should also be considered when evidence of a therapeutic effect is no longer present.
 Individual response to rivastigmine cannot be predicted.
 However, a greater treatment effect was seen in Parkinson's disease patients with moderate dementia.
 Similarly a larger effect was observed in Parkinson's disease patients with visual hallucinations (see section 5.1).
 Treatment effect has not been studied in placebo-controlled trials beyond 6 months.

-Re-initiation of therapyIf treatment is interrupted for more than three days, it should be re-initiated at 1.5 mg twice daily.
+Re-initiation of therapyIf treatment is interrupted for more than several days, it should be re-initiated at 1.5 mg twice daily.
 Dose titration should then be carried out as described above.

 Special populationsPatients with clinically significant renal or hepatic impairment might experience more adverse reactions (see sections 4.2 and 5.2).
-Dosing recommendations to titrate according to individual tolerability must be closely followed.
 Patients with severe hepatic impairment have not been studied.
 However, rivastigmine may be used in this patient population and close monitoring is necessary.Patients with body weight below 50 kg may experience more adverse reactions and may be more likely to discontinue due to adverse reactions.

 | Cardiac disorders